-Anderson would spend the next four seasons, 1959 through 1962 with the Cubs major league team, winning 30 games but losing 41 with a 4.38 ERA.
+Anderson spent the next four seasons, 1959 through 1962 with the Cubs major league team, winning 30 games but losing 41 with a 4.38 ERA.
 Bob started 36 games and pitched 235 innings in 1959 with a 12-13 record and a 4.13 ERA.
-Anderson pitched his only career complete game shutout that year, on August 24, against the Milwaukee Braves.
+Anderson pitched his only career complete game shutout that year, on August 24th, against the Milwaukee Braves.
 He gave up 6 hits, walked one and struck out five.
 This was probably his best winning effort in his major league career.
 He appeared in 57 games and pitched 204 innings in 1960 and made 57 appearances and pitched 152 innings in 1961.
-His combined 2-year record was 9 wins and 17 losses.
+His combined two-year record was 9 wins and 17 losses.
 To level out the playing field somewhat, it must be brought up the the man was pitching for a sixth-place team with a record below .500.

 - 200 Innings Pitched Seasons: 2 (1959 & 1960)